How to Prepare for a Successful Year in Middle School

 We aren’t born with an automatic ability to organize our lives.
 They are skills that need to be taught, and in 6th grade, their brains aren’t even ready to handle all that is coming at them!

 Calendars and planners are exceptional tools for managing time and organizing activities.
+One of my personal favorite planner to use is the Planner Pad.
+It’s a planner that turns your time management upside down!
+Check it out here!
 You can also teach the use of to-do list that ensures that nothing is left undone.

 As an academic coach, I help students develop systems that work for them… that they actually use!
 If you don’t want to fight this fight alone, sign up for the wait-list for my new course The Organized School Year™